BraxWong/budget_tracker/README.md

     - **Status:** Completed

 ## 6. File Import/Export
-- [ ] Implement functionality to import budget entries from a CSV or JSON file.
+- [x] Implement functionality to import budget entries from a CSV or JSON file.
+	- **Status:** Completed
 - [ ] Create endpoints to export the current month’s budget data to a file.

 ## 7. Analytics and Reports